alastairotter/svelte-data-viz/README.md

 In your script tag:

-`export let name = "My Name"`
+`let name = "My Name"`

-You can then use this variable in your HTNL code using curly braces:
+You can then use this variable in your HTML code using curly braces:

 `<div> Hello {name} </div>`